lovetoys/lovetoys/README.md

 This Software is published under the MIT license.
 For further information check the LICENSE.md.

 The Software is tested and should be stable.
 If you find any bugs please create an issue and report them.
+Otherwise feel free to create a pull request :).

 ## Installation